RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-cluster-api.md

 To get the benefits of using the OSS Cluster API, make sure that you are using Redis clients that are cluster-aware, such as redis-py-cluster or jedis.

-## Converting an existing Redis database to use the OSS Cluster API

-While there are commands to convert an existing database to be able to use the OSS Cluster API, if that database has data in it, this process is not supported as you will lose some data in the conversion.
-The commands are designed for converting an empty database.

-If you need a OSS Cluster API enabled database, create a new database in a cluster that is Redis Enterprise Software v5 or higher.
-Then migrate the data from the existing database to the new database using ReplicaOf.